-During Fiscal 2018, the Chairman was remunerated at his base salary of \$240,000 per annum and the Chief Executive Officer was remunerated at his base salary of \$335,000 per annum.
+During Fiscal 2019, the Chairman was remunerated at his base salary of \$240,000 per annum, of which he has agreed to defer payment of \$64,000, and the Chief Executive Officer was remunerated at his base salary of \$335,000 per annum.
 The Chief Executive Officer's employment contract included terms for two additional successive terms of 24 months each (the "Extended Term") ending January 29, 2019.
-Effective December 31, 2015, the Hawk Mountain Resources Ltd. contract was terminated by mutual consent with the Company and the Chairman entered into a new employment contract directly with the Company.
+Effective December 31,

+2015, the Hawk Mountain Resources Ltd. contract was terminated by mutual consent with the Company and the Chairman entered into a new employment contract directly with the Company.
 The new employment contract includes a base salary of \$240,000 per annum and has an effective date of January 1, 2016.
 It has an initial two-year term and is renewable for two additional successive terms of 24 months each (the "Extended Term") ending December 31, 2021.
 On January 1, 2019, both the Chief Executive Officer's and Chairman's employment contracts were amended to remove the Extended Term thereby making their terms indefinite.

-During Fiscal 2018, the Chief Financial Officer ("CFO") and the Vice President, Corporate Development were remunerated at their base salary of \$225,000 CAD and \$212,000 CAD.
-The Vice President, Operations & Projects was compensated at his annual fee of \$250,000 USD per annum.
-Each of the CFO's and Vice Presidents' employment agreements have indefinite terms.
+During Fiscal 2019, the Chief Financial Officer ("CFO") and the Vice President, Corporate Development ("VPCD") were remunerated at their base salary of \$225,000 CAD and \$212,000 CAD, respectively.
+Each of the CFO's and VPCD's employment agreements have indefinite terms.
+The Vice President, Operations & Projects and Vice President, Project Development were compensated at an annual fee of \$178,330 USD and monthly fees of \$10,000 CAD, respectively.

 Under Administrative Services Agreements between the Company and each of Azucar Minerals Ltd. and Almadex Minerals Ltd., the Company provides management services to Azucar and Almadex.
-Azucar compensates the Company 30% of any shared personnel remuneration and office overhead expenses, while Almadex compensates the Company 20% of any shared personnel remuneration and office overhead expenses.
-Therefore, Almaden currently recovers 50% of the contractual compensation amounts for the Chairman, Chief Executive Officer, Chief Financial Officer and Vice President, Corporate Development.
+Azucar compensates the Company 40% (2018 - 30%) of any shared personnel remuneration and office overhead expenses, while Almadex compensates the Company 20% (2018 - 20%) of any shared personnel remuneration and office overhead expenses.
+Therefore, Almaden currently recovers 60% (2018 - 50%) of the contractual compensation amounts for the Chairman, Chief Executive Officer, Chief Financial Officer and Vice President, Corporate Development.

 All non-management Directors are to be compensated \$12,000 yearly and the Chairs of the Audit Committee and Compensation, Nominating and Corporate Governance Committee are to be compensated \$5,000 yearly, effective January 1, 2017.
 The Compensation Committee also recommended that, with respect to Director stock options, up to 400,000 options be granted to each non-management Director.
 Directors are entitled to reimbursement for reasonable travel and other out-of-pocket expenses incurred in connection with attendance at meetings of the Board of Directors.
 The Board of Directors may award special remuneration to any director undertaking any special services on behalf of the Company other than services ordinarily required of a director.
-Other than indicated below no director received any compensation for his services as a director, including committee participation and/or special assignments, or will receive compensation on termination.
+Other than as indicated in Table No. 7 below, no director received any compensation for their services as a director, including committee participation and/or special assignments, or will receive compensation on termination.

-Total compensation paid by the Company directly and/or indirectly to all directors and executive officers during Fiscal 2018 was \$1,022,079 (Fiscal 2017 - \$883,400) after recovery by the Company of 50% of executive officer compensation pursuant to the terms of the Administrative Services Agreements between the Company and each of Azucar and Almadex
+Total compensation paid by the Company directly and/or indirectly to all directors and executive officers during Fiscal 2019 was \$751,291 (Fiscal 2018 - \$1,022,079) after recovery by the Company of 60% (2018 - 50%) of executive officer compensation pursuant to the terms of the Administrative Services Agreements between the Company and each of Azucar and Almadex.